-In order to record HTTPS traffic, you need to trust the Fiddler root certificate.
-This should be done only once per machine.
+To record HTTPS traffic, you need to trust the Fiddler root certificate.
+That should be done only once per machine.
 There are several ways this can be done.

 A Windows confirmation dialog will appear next, where you can confirm that you trust the root certificate upon which it will be added to trusted Certificate Authorities.